mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 27 September 2025

-- The average temperature today is 14.03˚C,
+- The average temperature today is 15.43˚C,
-- With highs of 14.97˚C and lows of 13.72˚C,
+- With highs of 15.43˚C and lows of 15.43˚C,
-- It may feel like 13.5˚C with few clouds
+- It may feel like 14.88˚C with overcast clouds
-- The wind speed is 5.14m/s and visibility is 10000m
+- The wind speed is 6.74m/s and visibility is 10000m
-- The pressure is 1017hPa and humidity is 77%
+- The pressure is 1017hPa and humidity is 71%
 - The sun will rise at 06:02 and set at 17:55

 <!-- weather_marker ends -->